lrsrhn/odc/README.md

-v Go through and note stuff that needs refactoring v Inline namespace predicate into DSL's v Missing handle all from expression build
+v Go through and note stuff that needs refactoring v Inline namespace predicate into DSL's v Missing handle all from expression build v Test interchange expression builder reference to tree builder

-?
-Remove addReferencefeature in DSL x Test interchange expression builder reference to tree builder x Be able to set depth for the xml builder

-x Rename ElementFinder to Node and SearchLocation to Edge.
+x Be able to set depth for the xml builder x Rename ElementFinder to Node and SearchLocation to Edge.

 DOM and VTD implementations should implicitly return the DOM inside the ObjectStore.
 The DOM should be reused.